JoaoDiasUM/7egend/README.md

 #### All the message attachments must be displayed.
 All attachment coming from the API request are shown firstly in a thumbnail form and then on a click shows the full size, this way they use less space unless need. <br>
-For this although I initially considered adding more kinds of attachment than the url's provided, i decided it would take too much time considering deadlines.
+For this although I initially considered adding more kinds of attachment than the url's provided, but i decided it would take too much time considering deadlines.

 ## Implementation Notes
 The app is separated into 3 principal packages of data, domain and presentation following the principles of clean architecture for single responsibility use cases, making the components more independent and easier to test. <br>